 You may not spend an entire day at the San Diego Zoo like we did, but the zoo is a must-do attraction during your weekend in San Diego.
 It’s one of the largest zoos in the country and is home to the most extensive collection of rare and endangered animals in the world.

 San Diego may be known for its pristine beaches, but Balboa Park rivals them in beauty!
 Balboa Park is a 1,200-acre park full of beautiful gardens, fascinating museums, Spanish-renaissance architecture, and free entertainment.
 It’s a great place to walk, bike, or enjoy a picnic.
+You can even hike the Balboa Park Loop — one of the best hikes in San Diego — to see gorgeous plants, museums, fountains, and gardens in the park.

 The San Diego Zoo is actually in Balboa Park, so you can begin exploring as soon as you leave the zoo.
 For this itinerary for a weekend in San Diego, I’d recommend visiting The Botanical Building and Lily Pond (pictured below) and one of the following popular locations, so you don’t run out of time for the rest of the day’s activities!